 Asylum seekers against whom an enforceable – but not yet final – expulsion order is issued shall be informed in an appropriate manner (i.e. through a leaflet in a language understandable to them, if available) that, for the notification of decisions in the asylum procedure, they can access legal assistance and that they are obliged to inform the authority of their place of residence and address, including outside Austria.

 The system of free legal advice should, at least, provide information and counselling during the mandatory consultation with the appointed legal adviser in case the BFA intends to reject the asylum application as inadmissible or dismiss it on the merits in the admissibility procedure.
 The BFA has to include information in its decision about the right to appeal in a language understandable to the applicant.
 Besides the mother tongue, this could be the lingua franca of a country.
 In the decision of the Federal Administrative Court (BVwG), reference shall also be made, in a language understandable to the asylum seeker, to the possibility of filing a complaint in front of the Administrative High Court (VwGH) and the Constitutional Court (VfGH).

 At every stage of the procedure, asylum seekers are informed about the possibility of support for voluntary return.
 In the waiting rooms of the initial reception centres, videos providing information on voluntary return are streamed.

 The BFA can also order consultation with regard to return.
 This is systematically done when a return decision is issued.
-When an asylum seeker leaves the country in the context of voluntary repatriation to his or her country of origin, the asylum proceeding is filed as redundant.
+When an asylum seeker leaves the country in the context of voluntary repatriation to their country of origin, the asylum proceeding is filed as redundant.

 Articles 15(1)(4) and 14(4) AsylG explaining the duty to register even for delivering letters abroad.